jonjamz/blaze-forms/README.md

 });
 ```

-Once created, components are used like anything else.
+Once created, components are used like anything else. *They just work*.

 ```handlebars
 {{> basicInput schema=schema field='testField'}}
 ```

-They're reusable, individually-scoped, and *just work*.

 Either type can be used standalone, but their real power comes from being used together.